evilpete/flipper_toolbox/README.md

 Payload   : 03647824611B4C1300BE00
 ```

-Generated files can be placed on the directory `/ext/subghz` on the flipper
+Generated `.sub` files can be placed on the directory `/ext/subghz` on the flipperZero

 </details>